La Academia School Policies

 - A sequential physical education program consistent with State Board of Education curriculum regulations and Health, Safety and Physical Education academic standards shall be developed and implemented.

 - Appropriate professional development shall be provided for physical education staff.

-- Physical education classes shall have a teacher-student ratio comparable to those of other courses (scheduling).
+- Physical education classes shall have a teacher-scholar ratio comparable to those of other courses (scheduling).